Shane van Gisbergen wins his NASCAR Cup Series debut in memorable finish to series’ 1st street race

 The weather eventually cleared up, but there were puddles on the course when the race began.
 Even as it started to dry out — and teams started breaking out their slick tires — water splashed everywhere whenever a driver slid into a tire barrier.

-There also was a massive pileup involving 14 cars on Michigan Avenue on the 50th lap, clogging the course and almost assuredly drawing a smile from regular Chicago drivers familiar with the area.
+There also was a massive pileup on the 50th lap involving 14 cars turning on East Jackson Drive from Michigan Avenue, clogging the course and almost assuredly drawing a smile from regular Chicago drivers familiar with the area.

+“It definitely was a first-class event.
+I obviously enjoyed it and hope we come back tomorrow,” Haley said.
+“I don’t know about the back half of the grid, but yeah, very cool.
+Glad to be a part of it.”